Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 - Forgiveness: It’s part of the Lord’s prayer, “And forgive us our debts, as we forgive our debtors.”
 God’s purpose revolves around the ultimate sacrifice of Jesus Christ Who opened the way to forgiveness for all of humankind.
 Romans 5:8 sums up God’s love for each human being who has walked the face of Earth, “God commends his love toward us, in that, while we were yet sinners, Christ died for us.”

-Consciousness is the sole reason humans have all the above attributes of human nature.
+Consciousness is the sole reason humans have all the above attributes of human conduct.
 It is God’s own neshama, with the seven God-given characteristics, that He breathed into humankind that allows us to have contact with our Creator.

 Dig Deeper into The Explanation